Applications for 2020 now open

 In 1981 Mr. Raekallio made his American debut at the Carnegie Hall in New York.
 In his concerts, he has performed cycles of the complete piano Sonatas of Beethoven, Scriabin, and Prokofiev, as well as altogether 62 piano concertos.
 He has made about 20 CDs, including an acclaimed set of the complete Prokofiev Sonatas.

 For 30 years, he has taught at the Sibelius Academy in Helsinki, while also temporarily working as professor in Kungliga Musikhögskolan in Stockholm, Sweden, and at Western Michigan University, USA.
-In 2005, Mr. Raekallio became professor of the Hochschule für Musik, Theater und Medien in Hannover, Germany.
+In 2005, Mr. Raekallio became professor of the University of Music, Drama and Media Hanover, Germany.
 Two years later, he received the invitation to join the faculty of The Juilliard School in New York.
 From 2012 to 2014, he also worked as professor at Bard College Conservatory in New York State.
 His students include several first prizewinners in major international competitions.
 He regularly serves as a juror in them, and gives master classes in the USA, Europe and Asia.